 Nonprofit or community organization

-AIDS United's Policy and Advocacy roots were born out of coalition in 1984, when AIDS service organizations (ASOs) across the country came together to form AIDS Action Council (AAC).
+AIDS United's policy and advocacy roots were born out of coalition in 1984, when AIDS service organizations (ASOs) across the country came together to form AIDS Action.
 AIDS Action Foundation (AAF) was formed as the education arm a few years later.
-AAC and AAF together formed AIDS Action, decades later, AIDS Action merged with the National AIDS Fund, the coalition of organizations involved in AIDS United's policy work continues to grow.
-AIDS United advocates for people living with or affected by HIV/AIDS and the organizations that serve them.
-We house the most seasoned and respected domestic AIDS policy team in Washington DC, and our public policy work is informed by a Public Policy Committee that includes a broad array of organizations from all regions of the country engaged in helping to end AIDS in America.
+AAC and AAF together formed AIDS Action, decades later, AIDS Action merged with the National AIDS Fund.
+AIDS United houses the most seasoned and respected domestic AIDS policy team in Washington DC, and our public policy work is informed by a Public Policy Committee that includes a broad array of organizations from all regions of the country engaged in helping to end AIDS in America.